kontravariant/geohealth/README.md

     * *munge* is code to format, combine and melt/cast raw data files, and create features from that data
     * *model* contains scripts to train model and run predictions
     * *visualization* scripts produce graphics
+    * autorun.py runs the project from start to finish. (will) Take arguments to stop at a certain stage.
 **Citation:**

 Feenstra, Robert C., Robert Inklaar and Marcel P. Timmer (2015), "The Next Generation of the Penn World Table" forthcoming American Economic Review, available for download at www.ggdc.net/pwt